Lesson 13: Finite State Machines (FSM)

 | Industry use | Most common | Common | Rare |

-13.4 Mealy FSM Implementation in Verilog
+13.5 Implementing a Mealy FSM in Verilog

 Mealy FSM Lab: "Two-Consecutive-High" Detector with a One-Cycle Pulse Output